Medically reviewed by Drugs.com. Last updated on Jan 20, 2021.

 Coping and support

-Although sarcoidosis usually goes away by itself within two years, some people's lives are forever altered by the disease.
+Although sarcoidosis may go away by itself, some people's lives are forever altered by the disease.
 If you're having trouble coping, consider talking with a counselor.
 Participating in a sarcoidosis support group may also be helpful.

 Preparing for an appointment

-Because sarcoidosis normally involves the lungs, you may be referred to a lung specialist (pulmonologist) to manage your care.
+Because sarcoidosis often involves the lungs, you may be referred to a lung specialist (pulmonologist) to manage your care.
+Taking a family member or friend along can help you remember something that you missed or forgot.

 What you can do